These require you to identify specific details, facts, or information directly stated in the passage.

 - Pay attention to the question wording and details in the passage.

-- Cross out incorrect choices
+- Cross out choices that are obviously incorrect

 - Understand different ways information may be expressed.